-- instruction surveyed school principals and human resource directors in 2016, districts reported that they are struggling to hire qualified classroom teachers and substitutes.
-Washington produced nearly two thousand five hundred teachers in 2015; however, the office estimates that the annual shortfall of needed teachers is approximately three thousand five hundred annually if trends continue. - (2) The legislature finds that discrete efforts are being made at state and local levels to address the educator shortage, but these efforts need to be streamlined and performed in concert, in order to enhance the effect of these recruitment and retention strategies. - (3) The legislature also reaffirms that excellent, effective educators and educator leaders are essential to the state's ongoing efforts to establish a world-class, globally competitive education system.
-As acknowledged in Engrossed Substitute House Bill No. 2261 (chapter 548, Laws of 2009), "Teachers, principals, and administrators must be provided with access to the opportunities they need to gain the knowledge and skills that will enable them to be increasingly successful in their classroom and schools.
-A system that clearly defines, supports, measures, and recognizes effective teaching and leadership is one of the most important investments to be made." - (4) Therefore, the legislature intends to seize the challenges presented by the educator workforce shortage in Washington to build the capacity of the education system to attract, retain, support, and sustain successful educators through: - (a) Intentional recruitment strategies; - (b) Expanding educator training programs; - (c) Focused financial incentives, assistance, and supports; - (d) Responsive and responsible retention strategies; and - 31 (e) Deeper systems evaluation.
+- NEW SECTION.
+Sec.
+1. FINDINGS-INTENT.
+(1) The legislature finds that discrete efforts are being made at state and local levels to address the educator shortage, but these efforts need to be streamlined and performed in concert, in order to enhance the effect of these recruitment and retention strategies. - (2) The legislature also reaffirms that excellent, effective educators and educator leaders are essential to the state's ongoing efforts to establish a world-class, globally competitive education system.
+As acknowledged in Engrossed Substitute House Bill No. 2261 548, Laws of 2009), "Teachers, principals, administrators must be provided with access to the opportunities they need to gain the knowledge and skills that will enable them to be increasingly successful in their classroom and schools.
+A system that defines, supports, measures, and recognizes effective teaching and leadership is one of the most important investments to be made." - (3) Therefore, the legislature intends to seize the challenges presented by the educator workforce shortage in Washington to build the capacity of the education system to attract, retain, support, and sustain successful educators through: - (a) Intentional recruitment strategies; - (b) Expanding educator training programs; - (c) Focused financial incentives, assistance, and supports; - (d) Responsive and responsible retention strategies; and - 25 (e) Deeper systems evaluation.

-32 PART I
+26 PART I

-33 RECRUITMENT-CHARACTERISTICS OF INDIVIDUALS
+27 RECRUITMENT-CHARACTERISTICS OF INDIVIDUALS

 NEW SECTION.
 Sec.
 101. FINDINGS-INTENT.
 (1) The legislature finds that effective educators who share their love of learning inspire students to enter into the education profession.
-The legislature further finds that every category and level of educator
+The legislature further finds that every category and level of educator should support and inspire the next generation into careers in education.

-1 should support and inspire the next generation into careers in 2 education.
+(2) The legislature finds that a comprehensive effort is needed to repair the disjointed system for attracting persons into certificated educator professions.
+The legislature acknowledges that Washington is facing a short-term recruitment problem with the

-- (2) The legislature finds that a comprehensive effort is needed to repair the disjointed system for attracting the persons into certificated educator professions.
-The legislature acknowledges that Washington is facing a short-term recruitment problem with the immediate need to fill classroom vacancies, but recognizes that it must also solve its long-term recruitment problem by creating a pipeline of interested persons entering into, and remaining in, the educator workforce. - (3) Therefore, the legislature intends to support a multipronged grow-your-own initiative to develop persons from the community, which includes programs that target middle and high school students, paraeducators, military personnel, and career changers who are subject matter experts, and that supports these persons to become educators.
-The initiative includes: - (a) Improvements to existing programs and activities, including the recruiting Washington teachers program, the high school career and technical education course called careers in education, and the alternative route teacher certification programs; and - (b) Development and implementation of additional programs and activities, including the coordination of existing resources that attract persons with needed skills and abilities, improving standards of practice, and reviewing barriers to recruitment.
+- immediate need to fill classroom vacancies, but recognizes that it must also solve its long-term recruitment problem by creating a pipeline of interested persons entering into, and remaining in, the educator workforce. - (3) Therefore, the legislature intends to support a multipronged grow-your-own initiative to develop persons from the community, which includes programs that target middle and high school students, paraeducators, military personnel, and career changers who are subject matter experts, and that supports these persons to become educators.
+The initiative includes: - (a) Improvements to existing programs and activities, including the recruiting Washington teachers program, the high school career and technical education course called careers in education, and the alternative route teacher certification programs; and - 15 (b) Development and implementation of additional programs and 16 activities, including the coordination of existing resources that 17 attract persons with needed skills and abilities, improving standards 18 of practice, and reviewing barriers to recruitment.

-REGIONAL RECRUITERS
+19 REGIONAL RECRUITERS